Tatadashi/odin-memory-card/README.md

 API: PokéAPI - https://pokeapi.co/docs/v2#pokemon-section

-Idk why the imgs on PokéAPI have different sizing for some of the shinies to regular
+Idk why the imgs on PokéAPI have different sizing for some of the shinies to regular.
+On First Launch, img don't load til interaction bcz localStorage not exist yet (a Vercel thing)

 # React + Vite